j0hanz/tech-corner-website/README.md

 ### Entities and Relationships

-This project has several models that make up the main parts of the application.
-Here’s a brief description of each model and their connections:
+This project includes several models that form the core of the application.
+Below is a brief overview of each model and their connections:

 1. **User Model**:
    - This is the built-in Django model for users.